Original article was published on October 8, 2016.

 Until the Cohasset plant opened, most of these workers toiled in the basement of an old potato barn in nearby Deer River that was turned into a small recycling facility.
 Huddled in the drafty building, the workers were largely isolated from the mainstream workforce and had few opportunities for advancement, they said.
 “It was cold, cold cold!” said Breanna Terwey, 23.

-Their fortunes changed dramatically when the Deer River facility joined with MDI, a nonprofit that manufactures millions of plastic containers for the U.S. Postal Service and other large customers.
+Their fortunes changed dramatically when the Deer River facility joined with MDI, a nonprofit that manufactures millions of plastic containers for a government contract and other large customers.
 Using its deep pockets, and a $1 million grant from the private Blandin Foundation, MDI acquired an empty warehouse in Cohasset and then moved all 74 employees from Deer River to the new facility.
 While MDI focuses on integrating people into its five plants, the nonprofit also helps workers find outside jobs in the community.
 Its Grand Rapids plant has a wall blanketed with dozens of job postings, all paying at least minimum wage.
-Even workers who receive job support services are referred to as "employees," instead of clients, and make an average wage of $9.88 an hour plus benefits.
-About half of MDI's 508 employees at its five plants have disabilities.
+Even workers who receive job support services are referred to as “employees,” instead of clients, and make an average wage of $9.88 an hour plus benefits.
+About half of MDI’s 508 employees at its five plants have disabilities.

 “We are as close to community employment without being community employment as you can get,” McDermott said.
 “This is real work, and not just make work.”